JorisATh/JorisATh.github.io/_pages/about.md

   - /about.html
 ---

 I am a PoliSci PhD Candidate at [ICS-ULisboa](https://www.ics.ulisboa.pt/pessoa/joris-david-alberdingk-thijm) specializing in coalition governance in presidential systems.
-I specifically study how coalition partners in multiparty presidential cabinets manage delegation to one another using junior ministers and legislative ommittee chairpersons.
+I specifically study how coalition partners in multiparty presidential cabinets manage delegation to one another using junior ministers and legislative committee chairpersons.
 I approach this issue comparatively, leveraging 9 country cases in Latin America, Africa and Asia.
 My research is funded by a stipend from the [Fundação para a Ciência e a Tecnologia](https://www.fct.pt/).

 I am currently (Fall 2023) spending a semester as a visiting scholar at Texas A&M University.